ipeis/HH-VAEM/README.md

 # Example for running the OoD experiment using MNIST and Fashion-MNIST as OoD:
 python ood.py --model HHVAEM --dataset mnist --dataset_ood fashion_mnist --split 0
 ```
-Once this is executed on all the splits, you can plot the SAIA curves or obtain the average OoD metrics using the scripts in the <code>run/</code> folder:
+Once this is executed on all the splits, you can plot the SAIA error curves or obtain the average OoD metrics using the scripts in the <code>run/</code> folder:
 ```
 # Example for running the SAIA experiment with HH-VAEM on Boston dataset
 python active_learning_plots.py --models VAEM HHVAEM --dataset boston